saghul/txiki.js/README.md

 > **txikia** (basque): small, tiny.

 *txiki.js* is a small and powerful JavaScript runtime.
-It targets state-of-the-art ECMAScript and implements many web platform features.
+It targets state-of-the-art ECMAScript and aims to be [WinterCG] compliant.

 It's built on the shoulders of giants: it uses [QuickJS-ng] as its JavaScript engine and [libuv] as the platform layer.